 Although TS Easy Print was an improvement over the way that remote printing worked with previous versions of Terminal Services, it wasn't perfect.
 For one thing, the process of converting the XPS document to Graphics Device Interface (GDI) required desktops have the .NET Framework installed.
 Some administrators did not like the idea of having to deploy the .NET Framework just to let clients print.
 Furthermore, updates to .NET notoriously caused Easy Print to stop working.

-In Windows Server 2008 R2, Microsoft revamped Easy Print so that network clients running Windows Server 2008 R2 or Windows 7 don't require the .NET Framework for printing.
+In Windows Server 2008 R2, Microsoft revamped Easy Print so network clients running Windows Server 2008 R2 or Windows 7 don't require the .NET Framework for printing.
 Instead, the XPS to GDI conversion is a native OS function.
 Older network clients still require the .NET Framework.

 In spite of the improvements that Microsoft made to Easy Print, network administrators still have trouble getting the printer redirection to work correctly.
 So, here are solutions to some of the most common Easy Print problems for Windows Server 2008 R2 customers.